 A federal court dismissed a claim of racial discrimination filed by the Equal Employment Opportunity Commission (EEOC) on behalf of a job candidate who was not hired by a company because of her dreadlocks.
 The candidate was offered a job by Catastrophe Management Solutions (CMS) on the condition that she cut her dreadlocks.
 The candidate […]

 You just filled a job opening and you’ve spent the first few weeks orienting your new employee and delving into basic training; just enough to get them up to speed.
 But are your new hires prepared to succeed in their new roles after only a few days of onboarding?
-According to a study published […]
+According to a study published in […]

 Is there any value in investing in the training and development of your employees?
 Some business owners are cynical when it comes to investing in staff because of the fear that their employee will leave the company before the investment in their employees’ development has paid off.
 Yes, the fact that your employee may jump […]